Does Neem Oil Kill Stink Bugs?

 What are the potential risks and drawbacks of using neem oil for stink bugs?

-Though rare, some people may develop an allergic reaction to neem oil.
+1. Allergic Reactions: Though rare, some people may develop an allergic reaction to neem oil.
 Use cautiously and observe for any unusual symptoms following use.
-If symptoms develop, stop using it, and consult a healthcare provider.
+If symptoms develop, stop using it and consult a healthcare provider.

-As with any pesticide, neem oil should not be applied to water bodies or near drainages since it can be toxic to aquatic organisms.
-Use care when applying neem oil to avoid any drift or runoff into these areas.
+2. Toxic to Aquatic Life: Neem oil should not be applied near water bodies or drainages, as it can be toxic to aquatic organisms.
+Ensure careful application to avoid drift or runoff into these areas.

 What are the precautions or safety measures to consider when using neem oil to kill stink bugs?